3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Signature of trapped and passing electrons

-and where we have defined the quantities $\beta = \sqrt{-\epsilon/k_{B}T_{e}}$ and $\zeta=u_{e}/\sqrt{2}v_{T}$.
+and where we have defined the quantities $\beta = (-\epsilon/T_{e\parallel})^{1/2}$ and $\zeta=u_{e}/\sqrt{2}v_{T}$.
 As an integral function of a positive integrand, we get a positive function.
-The general expression (\ref{eq::13}) does not allow an analytical calculation except if the integral takes the form of Dawson's integral: $ {I}(\beta,0)$ (\cite{turikov1984electron}).
-In that case, the limit $\zeta\to 0$ gives
+The general expression (\ref{eq::13}) does not allow an analytical calculation, and must be evaluated numerically, except when the integral takes the form of the Dawson's integral, for $b=0$.
+In that case of zero drift velocity ($u_e=0$), corresponding to the EH immobile with respect to the background plasma, we get: